Homemade Raspberry Peach Lemonade

 Is fresh or bottled lemon juice best for homemade lemonade?

 Fresh has a much brighter flavor, but it’s expensive and a hassle.
-Bottled is fine!
+Up to you.
+I usually juice whatever lemons we have on hand and make up the difference with bottled.

 Print Recipe